Xilinx/Embedded-Design-Tutorials/docs/Versal-EDT/boot-and-config/README.md

 - Steps to generate boot image for standalone application.

-- Boot sequences for SD-boot and QSPI boot modes.
+- Boot sequences for SD-boot, and QSPI and OSPI boot modes.

  You can achieve these configurations using a the Xilinx&reg; Vitis&trade;
  software platform and PetaLinux Tool flow.
 While [Chapter 2: Versal ACAP CIPS and NoC (DDR) IP Core Configuration](#chapter-2) focused only on creating software blocks for each processing unit in the PS, this chapter explains how these blocks can be loaded as a part of a bigger system.
-This chapter makes use of processing system block.

 ## System Software